 Associate's Degree in Computer & Communication Technology

 Associate's degree programs in computer and communication technology educate students in electronic principles, telecommunications technologies and computer security tools.
 Students could learn to design wide area networks (WAN), program and repair computers and work with computer operating systems, such as UNIX.
-Curricula concentrate on topics in applied electronics, computer architecture and networking technology, but may also offer courses in mathematics, composition, business communications and science.
+Curricula concentrate on topics in applied electronics, computer architecture and networking technology, but schools may also offer courses in mathematics, composition, business communications and science.
 Students may find courses such as: